-Guru Govind Singh Jayanti(2nd January 2020) is dedicated to 10th Sikh Guru Govind Singh’s birthday.
+Guru Govind Singh Jayanti(20th January 2021) is dedicated to the 10th Sikh Guru Govind Singh’s birthday.
 He was born on December 22, 1666, at Patna.
 The annual celebration of the Guru’s birthday is based on the Hindu Lunar calendar.
 This is an important festival for Sikh Religion.
 This Special day witnessed large rally & special prayers gathering in Gurudwaras.
 Special free langar is distributed in Gurudwaras & people volunteered themselves for the services in memory of the tenth Guru.

 Guru Govind Singh was the